 Problem at your school?
 Can you see ways in which schooling could be improved?
 We voice your concerns and represent the views of parents and carers to the Education Directorate and Minister through formal submissions to enquiries, via representative positions on many committees, and through regular meetings with the Minister and senior Directorate staff.

 “Thank you… for putting together this submission to government.
 [It] clearly presents the issues that have been raised at Council meetings and discussions.”

-Here are just some of the issues which Council raised with the Minister for Education and senior Education Directorate staff on behalf of parents and our members in the past 12 months alone:
+Here are just some of the recent issues which Council raised with the Minister for Education and senior Education Directorate staff on behalf of parents and our members:

 - ACT school capacity and enrolments